Skip to main content

 Understanding Pancreatitis

-The pancreas is a small but vital organ located behind the stomach.
-It produces enzymes that help digest food and hormones like insulin that regulate blood sugar.
+The pancreas is a small but vital organ, roughly 15cm long, tucked behind the stomach.
+It has two critical jobs: producing digestive enzymes that break down food, and releasing hormones like insulin that regulate blood sugar.
+Most people never think about their pancreas - until something goes seriously wrong.

 Pancreatitis at a Glance